-As shown in the video above, once dust sheets have been laid on the floor and on any nearby furniture, the initial installation process involves removing the existing sashes, and if the window is cord hung, the cords and the lead weights are also removed.
+As shown in the video above, once this has been done, the initial installation process involves removing the existing sashes, and if the window is cord hung, the cords and the lead weights are also removed.
 These are taken down to our vans to be dismantled and environmentally disposed of at our workshop.

 The window frame is then smoothed down and touched up with paint.
 As the installers carry out the work, they will also look to vacuum up any dirt or dust.
 Once the paint has dried, the new sashes are tested for ease of movement in the existing frames.
 If necessary, minor adjustments are made to the sashes to allow for easier movement.
 Any adjustments that are required, and which leave bare wood, are then painted.

 If the window is cord hung, new cords and weights are installed in the window frame.
 The new sash is then attached to the cords to allow it to hang in place.